EPCCed/green-hpc/lectures/3-energy-efficiency/README.md

 converted from a primary power source such as fossil fuels, nuclear fission or renewables.

 - Coal, gas and oil are examples of fossil fuels.
-  - The conversion of chemical energy to electricity emits carbon.
+  - The conversion of chemical energy to electricity via combustion emits carbon.

 - Nuclear power does not emit carbon when converted to electricity and so in that respect is carbon neutral.